YiMihi/elm-with-jwt/outline.md

                 else
                     str2
             ```
+        - Can also pass something like `foo -> foo -> String` and `foo` could be any type, but must be consistently the same type
-    - `Model -> (Cmd Msg)` takes a model and returns a function that accepts a command with a message parameter
+    - `Model -> (Cmd Msg)` takes a model and returns a command that accepts a message parameter
-    - Union types: case expression - model user interactions and can have a guarantee of no RTE for all branches
+    - Union types: case expression
+        - Model the user interactions and can have a guarantee of no RTE for all branches
+        - Type parameters have to be consistent
     - Anonymous functions
-        - Anonymous function with parameter: `\str -> "Hi " ++ str`
+        - Anonymous function with argument: `\str -> "Hi " ++ str`
-        - Anonymous function passing nothing: `\_ -> "Hi"`
+        - Anonymous function that discards its argument: `\_ -> "Hi"`
 - Hello World Elm app
     - Create a basic main view
     - `index.html` and styles